|

 water.

-Just about the only good thing about
+Just about the only good thing in

 this movie is Ti Lung, who kicks serious ass.
 He plays second banana